Vulnerability Assessment Reporting: The Complete Guide for Beginners

 3. The External Party Report

-This style of feedback is for everyone else.
+This style of vulnerability reporting is for everyone else.
 It lets compliance auditors, investors, and clients know they can depend on you to be a in control of your cyber security posture.

 How often do you need to produce a vulnerability assessment report?